Chart Color Schemes

 Mudgeeraba - Bonogin shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Mudgeeraba - Bonogin trail regional benchmarks.
-25.3% of residents aged 15+ hold university degrees, compared to Australia's 30.4%.
-Bachelor degrees are most common at 17.3%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.7%).
-Trade and technical skills are prominent, with 39.9% of residents aged 15+ holding vocational credentials - advanced diplomas (13.1%) and certificates (26.8%).
+In Mudgeeraba - Bonogin trail region, 25.3% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
+Bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.7%).
+Vocational credentials are also prevalent, with 39.9% of residents aged 15+ holding such qualifications; advanced diplomas account for 13.1% and certificates for 26.8%.
+Educational participation is high, with 32.8% currently enrolled in formal education: 12.0% in primary, 10.4% in secondary, and 4.4% in tertiary education.

 Frequently Asked Questions - Education